The Complete Guide to Kalavantin Durg Trek

 Trail Information on the Kalavantin Durg Trek

 The trail starts from Thakurwadi, a village in the Rajgad district of Maharashtra.
-To reach the base of the village, you can go through the information here.
+To know more about how to reach the base of kalavantin Durg, head over to Plan Your Travel section.

 The trek can be divided into three sections: